New report shows how Trump keeps buying Facebook ads

 In partnership with Media Matters, the liberal media watchdog, the new Real Oversight Board report found that even though Trump has been banned from Facebook until 2023, his PAC has run at least 251 ads on the platform just since June, with Facebook earning more than $15,000 in revenue from the Save America Joint Fundraising Committee.
 While many of these Trump posts include content labels applied by Facebook designed to fight disinformation, earlier Media Matters analysis has found that posts with labels are interacted with 2.6 times more than posts without them.

 The report also found that Facebook, despite regularly claiming its content algorithms are unbiased, continues to be dominated by conservative posts.
-In the second quarter of 2021, 83 percent of days’ top performing posts were from the pages of just four right-wing celebrities—Sean Hannity, Ben Shapiro, Dan Bongingo, and Franklin Graham—or from Fox News’ page.
-The analysis used Facebook’s own social media analytics tool, Crowdtangle, similarly to how the New York Times’ Kevin Roose compiles daily lists tracking Facebook’s top 10 posts.
-Those ranking are frequently dominated by conservatives.
+In the second quarter of 2021, 83 percent of days’ top performing posts were from the pages of just four right-wing celebrities—Sean Hannity, Ben Shapiro, Dan Bongino, and Franklin Graham—or from Fox News’ page.
+The analysis used Facebook’s own social media analytics tool, Crowdtangle, similar to how the New York Times’ Kevin Roose compiles daily lists tracking Facebook’s top 10 posts.
+Those rankings are frequently dominated by conservatives.